-If anybody can sympathise with Fernando Alonso's current plight, it's these guys.
+If anybody can sympathise with Fernando Alonso and Max Verstappen, it's these guys.

 McLaren-Honda has suffered from horrendous reliability in 2017, especially on Fernando Alonso’s side of the garage.
 In the modern era any reliability issue is very rare, which makes McLaren’s current record even more unbelievable.
 Yet if things carry on the way they are its drivers could be poised to join an exclusive club of drivers who suffered an utterly appalling finishing record, even in a time when a few mechanical failures were expected across a season.